29 Easy Side Hustles That Can Be Done On The Weekend (2023)

 2. Start a Blog

-Full disclosure, blogging can be a lot of work.
+Full disclosure: blogging can be a lot of work.
 But it is a perfect side hustle if you want to bring in more long-term money from your hustle.
 Also, if you want to make a little passive income here and there, it is a side hustle that can be maintained by writing one blog post weekly.

 There is a lot of earnings potential in this easy side hustle!
 And, of course, this side hustle can do it in one or two hours on the weekend.
 You are golden if you have affiliate products in your blog post.

-Affiliate marketing allows you to sign up to highlight a product or service and is paid a commission for anyone who buys it because you talk about it in a blog post.
+Affiliate marketing allows you to sign up to highlight a product or service and pay a commission for anyone buying it because you discuss it in a blog post.
 One of the great things about this is that you can be paid repeatedly for a blog post you wrote years ago.
 Sounds pretty sweet, right?
 That’s because it is!

 You can always learn more about making money with affiliates if you are not sold on how easy this one is.
-You sign up for an affiliate network like Share-a-Sale, and start promoting!
+You sign up for an affiliate network like Share-a-Sale and start promoting!
 Michelle Schroeder is a blogger who made over $1,500,000 in 2018.

 That is a lot of money!
 And her claim to fame was mastering affiliate marketing.